 Management uses judgment in determining the fair value of the acquired net identifiable tangible and intangible assets at the date of a business combination.
 Any resulting goodwill is an asset representing the future economic benefits arising from other assets acquired in a business combination that are not individually identified and separately recognized.
-Goodwill at September 30, 2021 relates to the Company's acquisitions of various businesses.
+Goodwill at December 31, 2021 relates to the Company's acquisitions of various businesses.
 Goodwill is not amortized, but is tested for impairment annually or more frequently if changes in circumstances indicate a potential impairment.
-Goodwill impairment is assessed based on a comparison of the value in-use of a cash-generating unit to the underlying carrying value of that cash-generating unit's net assets, including goodwill.
-Significant estimates are required in determining the fair value of each cash-generating unit, including a discount rate, a growth rate and after-tax cash flows.
+Goodwill impairment is assessed based on a comparison of the recoverable amount of a cash-generating unit to the underlying carrying value of that cash-generating unit's net assets, including goodwill.
+Significant estimates are required in determining the recoverable amount (which is based on a value-in-use model) of each cash-generating unit, including a discount rate, a growth rate and after-tax cash flows.
 When the carrying amount of the cash-generating unit exceeds its value in-use, the value in-use of goodwill related to the cash-generating unit is reduced by the excess of this carrying value and recognized as an impairment loss.